Nike Swim Camp at the University of North Texas Denton, Texas

 Check-in & Check-out Details

 Campers stay 2-per room and are assigned by age and roommate requests.
+Boys and girls are housed on seperate floors with gender specific counselors on them.

 Linens: Not provided